 Everyone has negative thoughts at some point in time.
 Even psychologically healthy people have a fair amount of negative thoughts about themselves and others.
 And for those struggling with anxiety and depression, beliefs like “I’m a bad person” and “I am fat and ugly” are common.
+Sometimes our thoughts go out of control and we need to stop or modify them.

 What are negative thoughts?